 How To Keep Your Hands Germ-Free, From An Infectious Disease Specialist

-As if the flu wasn't enough, the World Health Organization declared coronavirus a public health emergency.
+As if the flu wasn't enough, the World Health Organization declared coronavirus a public health emergency1.
 While nearly every advisory stresses the importance of washing your hands, how do you know if you're doing it correctly?

 We consulted infectious disease specialist Aaron Glatt, M.D., who reminded us of the proper way to wash your hands, plus the best methods to protect against dangerous germs.